PEXANE2/azure-docs.tr-tr/articles/automation/start-runbooks.md

 }
 ```

-Aşağıdaki metin kullanıcı parametresi için kullanılabilir.
+Aşağıdaki metin Kullanıcı parametresi için kullanılabilir.

 ```input
 ["Joe","Smith",2,true]